 - Bloom is WAL logged and crash-safe (unlike Hash indexes), so you can rely on it.

 - Changing individual bit lengths is probably not worth the effort.
-Only makes sense for special cases where one of the columns has a lot of distinct values and others very few.
+It only makes sense for special cases where one of the columns has a lot of distinct values and others very few.
 Then in theory increasing bits for the distinct column should give you less rows thrown away during rechecking.

 - When specifying index signature bit length (… WITH (length=X)), bits are actually rounded up to full words (16 bits).
 Thus “length=33” bits ends up as “length=48” bits.